 Explore Turku Castle

-The 700-year-old Turku Castle is undoubtedly the most famous attraction in Turku.
-Amazingly, when it was first built, it sat on a small island surrounded by water.
+The 700-year-old Turku Castle (Turun Linna) is undoubtedly the most famous attraction in Turku.
+Amazingly, when it was first built in the late 13th century, it sat on a small island surrounded by water.
 Over time, however, the island expanded until it connected to the mainland.

 At the time of construction Finland was ruled by Sweden and the fortress was built for the local Swedish governor.
 It was later gifted to Duke John (who later became King John III) for his 18th birthday present.
 Despite only living here for seven years, however, he made substantial changes turning the building from a functional fortress to a castle fit for a king.